Shashank-Agr/Team-A-Shashank_Vikash/ECommercePlatform/readme.md

   - iterate through the items of the cart
   - added the price per item to total
   - returned the total price

+Future work:
+1) cart functionality using database
+2) website for better visualization